vaslabs/home-automation/README.md

 #### AWS with Raspberry Pi setup

-- Create an ec2 instance running ubuntu and install `ds4drv`
+- Create an ec2 instance running ubuntu and install `ds4drv`.
+- Configure ssh access to the ec2 instance by adding your machine's public key to the `.ssh/authorized_keys`
 - Create two SQS queues (one for the gaming pc, one for the raspberry pi)
 - Create a lambda function that forwards alexa events to the sqs queue.
 [Example](https://www.playingplaces.com/posts/implementation/#building-the-custom-skill)
 - Create an alexa skill and connect it to the lambda function